vidyar/docs-1/sources/config.rst

 Owner is the highest role.
 This role permits users to create, run and delete a project.

-**Build engineer :**
+**Collaborators :**
-Build engineer can run or manage projects that are already setup.
+Collaborators can run or manage projects that are already setup.
 They have full visibility into the project and can trigger the build.

 --------